Baltimore Museum of Art#1 in Best Things To Do in Baltimore

 The museum is also home to one of the largest Andy Warhol collections in the world and features European sculptures, African and Asian arts, and decorative arts.
 The Contemporary Wing, which showcases works by women and artists of color, among others, and the sculpture garden, which hosts jazz sessions during the summer, are two main museum highlights.
 If you're interested in discovering what else is on display, check out its official website.

-If you get hungry during your visit, stop at Gertrude's, a sophisticated, yet relaxed restaurant located inside the museum that boasts exceptional views of the garden.
+If you get hungry during your visit, stop at Gertrude's, a sophisticated, yet relaxed restaurant located inside the museum that past visitors praised for its striking views of the sculpture garden.
 And since general admission to the museum is free (though admission to special events and exhibitions featured throughout the year can require a fee), you'll have more to spend on food.
-The museum welcomes visitors Wednesday through Friday from 10 a.m. to 5 p.m.
+The museum welcomes visitors Wednesday through Sunday from 10 a.m. to 5 p.m.
 To reach the museum, take bus line CityLink Silver and LocalLink 51, which stop within walking distance of the BMA.
 If you drive, there's ample parking available through metered street parking and the museum's parking lots.